jdhitsolutions/PSScriptTools/docs/Format-Value.md

 This command will format a given numeric value.
 By default it will treat the number as an integer.
 Or you can specify a certain number of decimal places.
 The command will also allow you to format the value in KB, MB, etc.

-You can let the command autodetect the value and divide by an appropriate value.
+You can let the command auto-detect the value and divide by an appropriate value.

 ## EXAMPLES